-Vegetation: Mostly ponderosa pine with some mixed conifer and aspen on north facing slopes.
+Vegetation: Ponderosa pine with some mixed conifer and aspen on north facing slopes.

-Closures, Restrictions, and Safety: Stage 1 fire restrictions remain in effect and the burned area is closed to the public.
-Residents and visitors should not enter burned areas due to hazardous conditions.
+Closures, Restrictions, and Safety: Stage 1 fire restrictions are in effect and the burned area remains closed to the public due to hazardous conditions.
 Motorists are urged to be aware of firefighters and equipment in transit along Highway 4.
-Gusting winds may cause hazard trees to fall near or on roadways.
-The 2017 Racing Southwest Jemez Cruise road rally will be held in Jemez Springs on Sunday.
-Expect heavy traffic on Sunday, when participants spend the day touring the Highway 4 corridor.
+Gusting winds may cause hazard trees to fall unexpectedly.

-Access to Area Attractions: All businesses and recreation sites in and around Jemez Springs are open, with the exception of the Jemez Falls and Redondo Campgrounds.
+Access to Area Attractions: All businesses and recreation sites in and around Jemez Springs are open.
+The Valles Caldera National Preserve is open.
 A segment of the Las Conchas Trail (#137) remains closed between the last bridge coming from the Las Conchas Trailhead (before the trail ascends) and the East Fork Trailhead.
-The Valles Caldera National Preserve is open.
 The Gilman Tunnels are closed for repair.